 Design is closely related with the related to the product decisions taken at the stage of creating sketches the design possibilities are endless.
 However, these decisions may create certain limits for further development.
 All the improvements should fit the current design.
 Otherwise, every novelty will lead to redesign, which can turn into unrealizable plan.

 While developing any software MVP, it happens that developers concentrate on minimalism.
-However, working product isn't enough it must be focused on the long-term success, otherwise, its launch will be inexpedient.
+However, working product isn't enough it must be focused on the long-term success, otherwise, it's launch will be inexpedient.
 Such characteristics as workability, value, usability and visual appealing are as important in a minimum viable product as in a final product.
 Therefore, it is worth paying attention to each of the aspects while developing an MVP.
-All the more since flexible development methodology allows to choose an optimum way of development of the product and to delve into its development.
+All the more since flexible development methodology allows to choose an optimum way of development of the product and to delve into it's development.

 Simply put, MVP development turns into so-called Build-Measure-Learn Loop.
-At its core, this concept is based on customers feedback, gathered external information about your product.
+At it's core, this concept is based on customers feedback, gathered external information about your product.
 Based on feedback experiments, measuring results and extrapolating insights changes and additions are made to test their effect on users.
 The improvements that lead to more sales and better user experience are kept.
 The rest are disregarded.

 How to validate your MVP

-Creating MVP you should always keep in mind its two key objectives: first, getting in touch with your early adopters and having feedback to learn more about their needs.
+Creating MVP you should always keep in mind it's two key objectives: first, getting in touch with your early adopters and having feedback to learn more about their needs.
 Second, leaving time and flexibility to continue developing and testing, so that by the time the product is ready for the market everything is perfect.
 There are a few basic methods that will help you to validate your minimum viable product efficiency.

 Next, when you are ready to release MVP, seriously consider the launching of a landing page.
 Landing page is the first page your potential customer visits when he is ready to adopt your product.
 Here you have a great opportunity to let customers know more about the product and sign them up.
 Afterwards, you can collect visitors analytics with special tools.
 In addition, measure user's interest simply creating extra pages, with prices or conditions for example, and follow their clicks.
-A/B Testing is widely used to estimate effectiveness of your landing page or blog content.
+A/B Testing (related to the Quality Assurance services) is widely used to estimate effectiveness of your landing page or blog content.
 And don't forget about call to action!

 As it was mentioned MVP management depends significantly on public opinion, so customer validation process is very important.
 Do not neglect testing your hypotheses with actual customers.
 You can conduct early customer interview in various ways: in person, by blog, by email, etc, but try to be flexible to the customer's schedule.
 As for the questions to ask, try to make them open-ended, shot and unbiased.
 Let them talk, but be prepared to hear what you don't want to hear.
 Remember, the goal is an early stage learning, not a sale.
 The same goal can be reached applying blogs as validator of your product MVP viability.
 Blogging platforms with the correct approach can provide support or disapproval of new founder's ideas from a community of followers.